ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 We should now be able to get to the details page, but now the user is stuck there, at least on devices that don't have a back button.
 Let's fix that now.

 1. go to the <a href="https://ionicframework.com/docs/api/back-button" target="_blank">`ion-back-button` documentation</a>
-1. under the Angular Usage examples, the first one is marked "Default back button", try adding the appropriate mark-up from there in `src/app/tea-details/tea-details.page.html`
+1. under the Angular Usage examples, the first one is marked "Basic Usage", try adding the appropriate mark-up from there in `src/app/tea-details/tea-details.page.html`

 **Note:** in the example, you will need to scroll over to the `src/app/page-two.component.ts` tab in order to find the markup you are looking for.